Fault Identification via Non-parametric Belief Propagation: Numerical Results

 \subsection{Experimental settings}

-We consider an example with $m=100$ sensors, $n=200$ possible faults, and linear measurements.
+We consider an example with $m=50$ sensors, $n=100$ possible faults, and linear measurements.
 For simplicity, we assume that all faults are equiprobable, i.e., $p_s=p$ for all $s$.
-The matrix A is taken to be sparse with a fixed percentage of non-zero entries $q$ where the non-zero entries of $A$ are drawn from a bipolar Bernoulli distribution, where elements of $A$ are chosen randomly and independently to be either $-1$ or $1$.
+The matrix $A$ is taken to be sparse with a fixed percentage $q$ of non-zero entries, whose values are drawn from a bipolar Bernoulli distribution (non-zero elements of $A$ are chosen randomly and independently to be either $+1$ or $-1$).
 Bipolar matrices often occur, for example, in fault identification of linear analog circuits \cite{analog1,analog2} (Section \ref{analogc}).
 We fix the measurement noise standard deviation to $\sigma = 1$.
-The measurement problem is under-determined in the sense that we have fewer measurements than potential faults, a similar setting to CS.

 We use word error rate (WER) to measure the fraction of problems on which we recover the correct fault pattern exactly.
 We also compare the methods using the standard precision/recall measure, where precision is the number of true positives (correctly identified faults) divided by the total number of identified faults (including the false positives), and recall is the number of true positives divided by the total number of true positive and false negatives.